barend-erasmus/installing-docker/README.md

 ## Linux

-Connect to your linux machine using a SSH Client such as Putty.
+Connect to your Linux machine using a SSH Client such as Putty.

 !["Putty SSH Client"](https://github.com/barend-erasmus/installing-docker/raw/master/images/putty.PNG)